mossyegghead01/random-event/README.md

 # random-event
-A python module made to make random event at almost random time
+A python module made to make random event at almost random time based on interval and chance

+**Work In Progress**